ZktAk/NN-MCTS-Tic-Tac-Toe/README.md

 7. Preliminary training to assess if NN is learning

 # Results of Training
 The following image shows the cumulative error of the Neural Network over 50 training rounds of 100 games (5000 games total).
-Better choices result in lower values on the graph, with valuees < 1 being very accurate.
+Better choices result in lower values on the graph, with values < 1 being very accurate.

 Substancial debugging is evidently required.